yaroschiffelers/fuf/README.md

-# FUF - Functional Utility Functions
+# FU - Functional Utilities

 > A collection of utility functions from the realm of functional programming.